 For a clustering $C$ and $i \in [k]$ and $j \in [n]$, one can introduce binary variables $y_{ij}$ that indicate whether $x_j \in C_i$ ($y_{ij} = 1$) or not ($y_{ij} = 0$).
 The set of all feasible clusterings can then be described by the set of all integer vectors that satisfy the following constraints

 We refer to the feasible region~(\ref{transport}) as a \emph{transportation polytope}.
-(Note that it shares its constraint matrix, with duplication of some of the rows, with classical transportation problems.)
+(It shares its constraint matrix, with duplication of some of the rows, with classical transportation problems.)
 Constraint~(\ref{transport:partition}) ensures that each item is assigned to exactly one cluster.
 Constraints~(\ref{transport:lowerbound}) and~(\ref{transport:upperbound}) ensure that the clustering is feasible, i.e., each cluster $C_i$ is assigned between $\kappa^-_i$ and $\kappa^+_i$ items.
-Note that the constraint matrix on left-hand side of~(\ref{transport}) is totally unimodular, and the right-hand side is integer.
-Thus, the vertices of~(\ref{transport}) are integer.
+Note that the constraint matrix of~(\ref{transport}) is totally unimodular, and the right-hand side is integer.
+Thus, the vertices of~(\ref{transport}) are integer, and due to Constraint~(\ref{transport:partition}) in $\{0,1\}^{n \cdot k}$.
 Every clustering corresponds to a vertex and vice versa.
-We will identify the vertices with the encoded clusterings
+For simplicity, we identify the vertices with the encoded clusterings.

-Let us provide a formal definition, and notation, for these polytopes, as well as for the closely connected class of \emph{partition polytopes}.
+Let us provide a formal definition and notation for these polytopes, as well as for the closely connected class of \emph{partition polytopes}.